 Regardless of the economy, people tend to continue traveling, dining out, staying in hotels, and seeking out assistance with developing itineraries, booking flights, and finding the best deals available to minimize the cost of their trips.
 Just consider this stat: According to the U.S. Travel Association, from 2010 to 2018, jobs in the travel industry increased by 22 percent.
 That impressive growth lead to the tourism industry directly or indirectly supporting over 15.7 million jobs in 2018.

 3. Career Stability

 Unlike in other industries, jobs that are related to hospitality and tourism are generally not vulnerable to overseas outsourcing.
 Think about it: Travel destinations like natural wonders and world-renowned cities can't be shipped anywhere.
 So the jobs associated with them are inherently local.
 And hospitality is a people-focused industry.
 Most careers in this area require a personal touch and a physical presence in order to provide the best service to guests, clients, or customers.

 4. Excellent Salary Potential

-More than 50 percent of all workers in this broad industry earn at least a middle-class salary.
+The U.S. Travel Association says that more than 50 percent of all workers in this broad industry earn at least a middle-class salary.
 And quite of few of those earn more than you might think.
 For instance, the average maximum salary for people who begin their careers in the hospitality or travel industry is nearly $82,000.
-And about 40 percent of them eventually go on to make salaries above $100,000.2
+And about 40 percent of them eventually go on to make salaries above $100,000.

 5. Mobility and Flexibility